What happened in Mystie, was it myth, legend, or.......?

 The search for Angelina

-Their story was not immediately believed, since the leaders had blocked the caves up with brick and mortar, but when the other kids in town admitted that the 'adventure' had been planned and witnessed, they gathered lanterns and ropes and made their way back to the caves.
-There they found that the bricks were gone, but there was no sign of Angelina.
+Their story was not immediately believed, since the leaders had blocked the caves up with brick and mortar.
+When the other kids in town admitted that the adventure had been planned and witnessed, they gathered lanterns and ropes to search.
+Several men made their way back to the caves with everyone from town who was curious close behind.
+There the men found that the bricks were gone, but there was no sign of Angelina.

 A legend is made